PLEASE NOTE: You can listen to this article in podcast format over here!

 Pencil grasp: needs to be correct.
 I’ve done a separate post on this HERE.
 It includes a free poster showing the correct hand position and the song to go with it!
 There are also great ideas on my Writing for Early Learners Pinterest board.

 Hand eye coordination: where your eyes and hands work together to accomplish a task such as catching a ball or jumping to touch bubbles that are being blown.

 Bilateral integration: using two hands together where one hand is the lead and the other helps.
 For eg, opening a jar, sharpening a pencil or cutting paper.
 There are activity ideas and an accompanying free printable HERE.

 Upper body strength and postural control: A child’s neck and trunk need to be stable to support the other limbs and prevent fatigue.

 Object manipulation: Children need to be able to effectively use their toothbrush, hair brush, crayons, spoon and fork.
 Encouraging independence will give kids a lot more practice at using their hands with growing efficiency.
-You can find free line tracing activities HERE and HERE and HERE.
+You can find free line tracing activities (with increasing levels of difficulty) HERE and HERE and HERE.